wp-plugins/wordpress-notification-bar/readme.txt

 *   i18n Support
 *   Multisite Support

-This plugin is built and maintained by [SeedProd](http://www.seedprod.com "SeedProd")
+This plugin is built and maintained by [SeedProd](http://www.seedprod.com "SeedProd") Check out SeedProd's other plugins.

 == Screenshots ==